wkasunsampath/laravel-autocrud/README.md

 `public function updateMethod(): string`: Method for that specific update route.
 Default is “PUT”.

 `public function updateRequest(): string|null`: Here you can set the name of form request class.
-Normally, autocrud will get the form request class automatically when you are following the convention in [folder structure](#folder-structure) section.
-Otherwise you can specifically give that class here.
+Normally, autocrud will get the form request class automatically when you are following the convention in [forlder structure](#folder-structure) section.
+Oherwise you can specifically give that class here.

 You can skip form request validation by returning null.